sickmz/microw/README.md

 ```

 3. Make sure to add `.env` to your `.gitignore` file to prevent accidental commits.

+## (Optional) Run with Docker

+The command `docker compose up -d` will automatically build the docker image, just make sure to pass the `.env` file and `credentials.json` as volumes.
+In the repo I uploaded a sample of `docker-compose.yaml`.
+To install Docker look at [this](https://gist.github.com/sickmz/2fe45975a56adcdd3d9f67842064f796#file-docker-installation) gist.

 ## (Optional) Setting as Systemd Service: